sumit-dm/JDBCExamlple2/README.md

 What it contains?

-Performing CRUD operations in database via JDBC.
+Performing CRUD operations in database via JDBC using springboot application.